 - Individuals who are not already graduate degree-seeking students at CWRU are admitted as non-degree-seeking candidates through CWRU School of Graduate Studies.
 Submission of a non-degree application form is required.
 Individuals who are not faculty, staff, or employees of CWRU must also submit a transcript or copy of their diploma, documenting completion of a baccalaureate degree.

-- All application materials should be e-mailed to the Center for Clinical Investigation Education Manager at firstname.lastname@example.org or mailed to:
+- All application materials should be e-mailed to the Center for Clinical Investigation Education Administrator at firstname.lastname@example.org or mailed to: